Advertiser Disclosure

 ATL Airport Terminals

-ATL operates from 2 terminals — the domestic terminal on the west side of the airport and the international terminal located on the east side.
+ATL operates from 2 terminals: the domestic terminal on the west side of the airport and the international terminal on the east side.

-When you’re flying international or domestic, you’ll need to check-in at the respective terminal.
+When you’re flying international or domestic, you need to check in at the respective terminal.
 If necessary, you can travel between the two using the Plane Train or by the shuttle bus that departs from outside the terminals.

-The ATL SkyTrain connects the domestic terminal to the Gateway Center, which has 3 airport hotels and the Georgia International Convention Center, before moving on to the west parking deck.
-The final stop is the rental car center, which is located about 5 minutes away from the domestic terminal, and then the SkyTrain loops back to the airport.
+The ATL SkyTrain connects the domestic terminal to the Gateway Center, which has 6 airport hotels and the Georgia International Convention Center, then continues to the west parking deck.
+The final stop is the rental car center, about 5 minutes from the domestic terminal, and then the SkyTrain loops back to the airport.

 Domestic Terminal